-Although this should never be the main reason for choosing a product, keep an eye out for special offers, which may help to boost your pension even further.
+First of all, discounts should never be the main reason for choosing a product.
+However, keeping an eye out for special offers might help to boost your pension even further.

-The Key Features Document will also outline the funds that the stakeholder pension invests in.
+The Key Features Document is maybe the most important paperwork to check: it outlines the funds that the stakeholder pension invests in.
 How well your pension performs will depend on the funds you pick and how they perform.

-If, however, you decide you want to choose how and where your money is invested, pick a pension with a wide range of funds.
-Two big companies to look out for here are Aviva and Standard Life, which typically have low charges and a wide range of investment funds.
+Pick a pension with a wide range of funds.
+Three big companies to look out for here are Aviva, Aegon, and Standard Life, which typically have low charges and a wide range of investment funds.

 Other funds include cash funds, bond funds, property funds, managed funds, lifestyle funds, With Profit funds and ethical funds.
 The Money Advice Service has a useful guide that will take you through your options.

-Once you’ve decided which pension is for you, it may be cheaper to use a specialist pension broker – who arranges your pension without advice – and refund some or all of their commission from the providers back into your fund.
+Once you’ve decided which pension is for you, it may be cheaper to use a specialist pension broker.
+These arrange your pension without advice and refund some or all of their commission from the providers back into your fund.

 Step six: Calculate your savings